multiversx/mx-docs/docs/developers/tutorials/crowdfunding-p1.md

 Write, build and deploy a simple smart contract written in Rust

-This tutorial will guide you through the process of writing, building and deploying a very simple smart contract for the Elrond Network, written in Rust.
+This tutorial will guide you through the process of writing, building and deploying a very simple smart contract for the MultiversX (previously Elrond) Network, written in Rust.

 :::important
-The Elrond Network supports smart contracts written in any programming language, but they must be compiled to WebAssembly.
+The MultiversX (previously Elrond) Network supports smart contracts written in any programming language, but they must be compiled to WebAssembly.
 :::

 :::important